nadaaelmokdem/Tabibi/README.md

 # Tabibi (طبيبي) — Comprehensive Telehealth Platform

 Tabibi is a state-of-the-art, secure, and intuitive telehealth system designed to bridge the gap between patients and medical professionals.
-By combining the power of **Gemini Multimodal AI** for initial symptom triage and **WebRTC (PeerJS) + SignalR** for direct consultations, Tabibi ensures that medical intake is simple, diagnosis is collaborative, and payments are seamless.
+By combining the power of **Gemini Multimodal AI** for initial symptom triage and **MiroTalk P2P (WebRTC) + SignalR** for direct consultations, Tabibi ensures that medical intake is simple, diagnosis is collaborative, and payments are seamless.

 ---